lokalise/lokalise-push-action/README.md

 ### File and API options

-- `flat_naming` — Use flat naming convention.
+- `flat_naming` (*default: `false`*) — Use flat naming convention.
 Set to `true` if your translation files follow a flat naming pattern like `locales/en.json` instead of `locales/en/file.json`.
-Defaults to `false`.
-- `name_pattern` — Custom pattern for naming translation files.
+- `name_pattern` (*default: empty string*) — Custom pattern for naming translation files.
 Overrides default language-based naming.
 Must include both filename and extension if applicable (e.g., `"custom_name.json"` or `"**/*.yaml"`).
 Default behavior is used if not set.
   + When `name_pattern` is set, the action respects your `translations_path` but does not append language-based folders.
 For example:
     - `"en/**/custom_*.json"` will match nested files for the `en` locale
-    - `"custom_*.json"` matches files directly under the given path
-  This approach gives you fine-grained control similar to `flat_naming`, but with more flexibility.
+    - `"custom_*.json"` matches files directly under the given path This approach gives you fine-grained control similar to `flat_naming`, but with more flexibility.
-- `additional_params` — Extra parameters to pass to the [Upload file API endpoint](https://developers.lokalise.com/reference/upload-a-file).
+- `additional_params` (*default: empty*) — Extra parameters to pass to the [Upload file API endpoint](https://developers.lokalise.com/reference/upload-a-file).
 Must contain valid JSON.
 Defaults to an empty string.
 Be careful when setting the `include_path` additional parameter to `false`, as it will mean your keys won't be assigned with any filename upon upload: this might pose a problem if you're planning to utilize the pull action to download translation back.
 You can include multiple API parameters as needed:

 ```yaml
 additional_params: >